ags799/ags799.github.io/_posts/2020-07-05-setting-up-ultrawide.md

 There you have it!
 The glorious 5120x1440 option is just a click away.
 It's too bad that such a useful menu (selecting exact resolution) is hidden behind an undocumented modifier key.

+# Window Management

+macOS already provides some slick window management via fullscreen apps, multiple desktops, and mission control.
+Depending on your preferences, those default features may be enough for ultrawide use.
+For most coding tasks I think it's sufficient to have a fullscreen split between Chrome and my IDE.

+Sometimes you want more than two apps, though, and macOS doesn't provide much support for that.
+You can manually move and resize windows to your heart's content, but that gets old fast, and it feels like there should be software to handle that for you.

+LG was thinking the same thing, so they made some window management software to go with their ultrawide monitors.
+It's actually really hard to find, which is why I'm writing the link into my blog, [right here](http://gscs-b2c.lge.com/downloadFile?fileId=D69pl26Ru9P0ZBgWlPnug) (that's a safe link, `lge.com` redirects to `lg.com`).
+Enjoy!

+# To Conclude

+That's it!
+You can try playing with the monitor's picture mode if you want.
+The default ("Vivid") works fine for me.
+Hope you enjoy it as much as I do!